USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 # Run Instructions

-A sample run script is provided in the CMAQ DDM3D release package under $M3HOME/scripts/cctm_ddm.
+A sample run script is provided in the CMAQ-DDM-3D release package under $M3HOME/scripts/cctm_ddm.
 Along with the run time options for the base CCTM, this script includes DDM configuration options shown in Table 1.
 A DDM control input file is required when DDM3D is activated in the CCTM.
 Details on this file are included in the following section.

-The CMAQ DDM3D test run uses the same input data as the base CMAQv5.2 distribution package.
-To run the CMAQ DDM test case:
+The CMAQ-DDM-3D test run uses the same input data as the base CMAQv5.2 distribution package.
+To run the CMAQ-DDM-3D test case:

-1. Download the base CMAQv5.2 distribution, including the model and input data to obtain/prepare inputs for CMAQ DDM.
+1. Download the base CMAQv5.2 distribution, including the model and input data to obtain/prepare inputs for CMAQ-DDM-3D.
 2. Run the ICON and BCON processors from the base model package to create initial and boundary conditions input files for the CMAQ DDM test case.
-3. Point the CMAQ DDM run script to the emissions and ICBC data from the base CMAQv5.2 distribution
+3. Point the CMAQ-DDM-3D run script to the emissions and ICBC data from the base CMAQv5.2 distribution
 4. Confirm that the run script is pointing to the DDM control input file for the test run
-5. Execute the CMAQ DDM run script the same way that you would run the base model
+5. Execute the CMAQ-DDM-3D run script the same way that you would run the base model

 DDM run script settings